 NatureCity® is proud to use Dr. Danhof's patented process that maximizes the potency of TrueAloe™ - so you can get the most benefits.

-What's more, Dr. Danhof personally inspects and tests every batch of Aloe vera used in TrueAloe™ to ensure it meets his high standards for purity and quality.
-You won't get it, if Dr. Danhof hasn't inspected it!
+What's more, Dr. Danhof's lab inspects and tests every batch of Aloe vera used in TrueAloe™ to ensure it meets his high standards for purity and quality.
+You won't get it, if it doesn't meet Dr. Danhof's standards.

 Why is the Aloe vera in TrueAloe™ such high quality?